 Assessment: Equal weighting is placed on practical and theory elements of the course.
 All projects are internally assessed to ensure compliance with external moderation requirements.
-Students need to be aware that because this course offers only two Unit Standards consisting of 10 and 12 credits, they need to be excellent at time management and make full use of all the resources available to them.

-Leads to: 12 TME (only if both Unit Standards are successfully completed), 12 TAE, and Gateway for selected students.
+Leads to: 12 TME (only if all 19 standards are gained) 12 TAE, and Gateway for selected students.

-- O A full academic course preparing students comprehensively for study at the next level in the subject. - A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
+O A full academic course preparing students comprehensively for study at the next level in the subject.

+• A full academic course at Level 3 or AS that prepares students comprehensively for further study at tertiary level or A2 Level.
 Results from these subjects can be used to measure quality of achievement for restricted entry courses at university.
 These courses typically include Level 3 UE Approved Standards.